shameekagarwal/shameekagarwal.github.io/_posts/2024-05-27-java-multithreading.md

 - basically, the two threads have their own **local cache**, but also have a **shared cache**. they write the value to the local cache, but this does not
   - either update the shared cache
   - or the second thread's local cache does not refresh its value from the shared cache
-- **however, when we use volatile, it refreshes / synchronizes both the shared cache and the local cache of all threads**
+- **however, when we use volatile, it synchronizes both shared and local cache of all threads**
+- the reads and writes go up to the main memory (i.e. the ram) and are not restricted to the l1 cache
-- basically, code before access to a volatile variable gets executed before it, and code after the access to a volatile variable after. this is called the happens before relationship
+- basically, code before access to a volatile variable gets executed before it, and code after the access to a volatile variable after. this is called the **happens before** relationship
 - while we could have just used synchronized for both the methods above, realize the advantage of using volatile over synchronized. with synchronization, we lose out on the multithreading, since our functions would have been invoked one at a time. in this case, the two methods are still being invoked concurrently
 - if we have n cores, for each core we have a register. then we have an associated l1 cache on top of each register. l2 cache can be shared across multiple cores, and finally we have only one l3 cache and ram<br />
   ![multithreading](/assets/img/java/multithreading.drawio.png)
-- **java memory model** - it is an enforcement that jvm implementations have to follow so that java programs have similar behavior everywhere, and the different optimizations of instructions, cache, etc. do not affect the functioning of the program
+- note - volatile will work when we have a single writer and multiple readers. when we have multiple writers, we would need synchronized etc to make the whole program thread safe

 ## Locking Strategies and Deadlocks

 - **coarse-grained locking** - meaning we use one lock for everything, just like having synchronized on all methods, not performant. its counterpart is **fine-grained locking**
 - coarse grained locking example - make all methods of the class synchronized
 - cons with fine-grained locking - we can run into deadlocks more often
 - conditions for a deadlock -
   - **mutual exclusion** - only one thread can hold the resource at a time
   - **hold and wait** - the thread acquires the resource and is waiting for another resource to be freed up
   - **non-preemptive** - the resource is released only when the thread is done using it and another thread cannot acquire it forcefully